Operations Director

 Media Director

 [+]Owen is a graduate student at the University of Toronto, co-supervised by Dr. Hannes Röst and Dr. Ji-Young Youn.
-His current research is centred on applying quantitative proteomics and computational methods to study the dynamics and compopsitions of the biomolecular condensates, with a primary focus on stress granules.
+His current research is centred on registering quantitative proteomics and computational methods to study the dynamics and compopsitions of the biomolecular condensates, with a primary focus on stress granules.

 Outreach Director